clj-commons/durable-queue/README.md

 | `:fsync-put?` | Whether an fsync should be performed for each `put!`.
 Defaults to true. |
 | `:fsync-take?` | Whether an fsync should be performed for each `take!`.
 Defaults to false. |

 Disabling `:fsync-put?` will risk losing tasks if a process dies.
 Disabling `:fsync-take?` increases the chance of a task being re-run when a proces dies.
-Disabling both will increase throughput of the queue by an order of magnitude (~6k tasks/sec in the default configuration, ~100k tasks/sec with fsync completely disabled).
+Disabling both will increase throughput of the queue by at least an order of magnitude (in the default configuration, ~1.5k tasks/sec on rotating disks and ~6k tasks/sec on SSD, with fsync completely disabled ~100k tasks/sec independent of hardware).
 Tradeoffs between these two can be made by batching tasks.

 ### license